 Hospitals are predominantly privately owned with most of them operating with fewer than 100 beds as a result of reforms introduced from 2007 to 2012.
 The medical insurance program (MIP) was launched in 2007.
 The MIP targeted poor households, teachers, orphaned children and some other vulnerable groups.
 It covered a defined set of primary care benefits, emergency care, elective surgery, delivery and cancer treatment.
 The Government of Georgia (GoG) contracted out the MIP to private insurance companies.
 In 2009, the GoG introduced the voluntary health insurance program to encourage non-MIP beneficiaries to enroll with private insurance companies.
 The VHI program targeted people aged 3-60 years of age not covered by MIP and not already covered by private insurance.
+Program was abolished in 2010.
 In 2010, the government divided the country into 26 medical regions, and beneficiaries were assigned to the private insurance company responsible for their region of residence.
 Private insurers for each region were selected through public tender and granted a three-year contract for monopoly provision, but they were required to renovate hospitals and primary care facilities in their region.
+In September 2012, State insurance program has been launched for the children under 5, citizens of retirement age, students, disabled children and people with prominent disabilities.
 In 2013, Georgia moved from private VHI to publicly funded health coverage through the UHC Program, however, more than 85 percent of hospital capacity is still private.

 In February 2013, the Government of Georgia launched the Universal Health Coverage (UHC) program to increase access to services and improve financial protection.
 The following year all state-funded health insurance programs were pooled together and administered by the Social Service Agency (SSA).
-The benefits package covers a range of primary and secondary care services, including planned ambulatory care, emergency outpatient and inpatient services, elective surgery, oncological services, obstetric care, and some essential drugs.
+The benefits package covers a range of primary and secondary care services, including planned ambulatory care, emergency outpatient and inpatient services, elective surgery, oncological services, obstetric care, management of infectious diseases and drugs for some chronic diseases.
 The UHC program covered almost 90 percent of the population in 2018, with the remaining share of the population covered by other schemes (e.g. military medical insurance, corporate or individual private insurance).
 The introduction of the UHC program has benefited more Georgians, particularly those relatively less well-off, by improving access to health services when ill and reducing the likelihood of impoverishment or catastrophic out-of-pocket spending on health care.
 Since its introduction, the UHC program spending has been steadily increasing to approximately 75 percent of public health spending in 2016.